collective/zperfmetrics/README.rst

             uri statsd://localhost:8125
             before MyFancyProject
             hostname on
+            virtualhost on
             after ${:_buildout_section_name_}
         </perfmetrics>
     ...

-Given this runs on a host called ``w-plone1``, this will result in a prefix ``MyFancyProject.w-plone1.instance01``
+Given this runs on a host called ``w-plone1``, this will result in a prefix ``MyFancyProject.w-plone1.instance01``.

+With ``virtualhost on`` all zperfmetrics will get a prefix like ``MyFancyProject.w-plone1.instance01.www-theater-at``

 uri
     Full URI of statd.